 You can try to hunt down these files manually, but the process is time-consuming and, well, risky because you can accidentally delete files necessary for the proper functioning of your Mac.
 Therefore, it is safer and faster to let a dedicated Mac cleaner do the job for you.

-We recommend CleanMyMac X. It comes with the System Junk module designed for quick cleanup and a safe selection of files for removal.
+We recommend CleanMyMac.
+It comes with the Cleanup module designed to quickly find and safely select files for removal.
 It deletes only files that will not degrade your Mac’s performance.
 Here’s how to use this smart tool:

-- You can now click Review Details and select files for deletion or click Clean right away.
+3. You can now click Review All Junk and select files for deletion or click Clean right away.

 Step 4.
 Delete iCloud emails you don’t need